oa180/orthoplex_Backend_Development_Challenge/README.md

 #####################################################

 Technologies & Tools

 	Interaction with Database
 		1-	I have Implemented the necessary configuration to connect to postgreSQL database, and have created schema (table structure) using Prisma ORM.
 		2-	I have used Prisma to interact with the database using it’s built-in methods.

 	 User authentication
 		1-	I have user jsonwebtoken (JWT) to authenticate users and protect routes in my application.

 	Input validation & security (sql injection)
 		1-	I have validated and sanitized user input using express-validator library.
 		2-	To prevent SQL injection I took a variety of approaches:
 			a.
 I have used a strong ORM (prisma) which explicitly protect against sql injection
 			b.
 I have avoided to use native sql queries.
-c.

 	Prevent Cross Site Scripting (XXS)
 		1-	I have used the helmet middleware which sets headers to protect against XXS 2-	I have used escaping technique, which is available in the validation schema.

 	Prevent brute force and denial of service
 		1-	I have used rate-limit middleware to control the number of request sent from the same IP address in a specific time window.

 	Prevent parameter pollution
 		1-	I have used http-parameter-pollution (hpp) which prevent this vulnerability by considering only the last appearance of the parameter.

 ## Getting Started